WeponzTV/Standalone-Zombie-System/README.md

   <li>Fixed how zombies would be driving vehicles before getting out to wonder</li>
   <li>Fixed how zombies would run at a player even though they're in a vehicle</li>
   <li>Upgraded the efficiency by replacing vDist and combining zombie while loops</li>
+  <li>Fixed how zombies would get stuck against walls and objects while chasing</li>
 </ul>

 <br>